Pranav175-bit/jordan-sneaker-market-analysis/README.md

 ---

-## Project Overview

-Data-driven decision-making plays a critical role in improving product strategy, inventory planning, pricing decisions, and overall business performance.
-This project analyzes a Jordan sneaker market dataset to uncover actionable insights that help business stakeholders evaluate product performance, profitability, sales channel effectiveness, inventory efficiency, and customer demand.

-Using **SQL Server** for data analysis and **Power BI** for interactive visualization, the project follows a complete business analytics workflow—from data cleaning and exploratory data analysis (EDA) to business-focused SQL analysis and dashboard development.
-The result is a set of practical insights and recommendations that support better business decision-making.

----

 ## Business Problem

 Businesses operating in the sneaker resale market must balance customer demand, profitability, inventory turnover, and sales channel performance when making product selection and inventory investment decisions.